A Limitless Legacy Begins…

 The Civil War impacted the young school in profound ways and led to its expansion after the War to serve those who were blind.

 As the crisp days of autumn emerged in 1860, the Alabama School for the Deaf prepared to welcome students back from summer vacation for its third year.
-But the political and social climate in America was unsettling and Alabama soon joined other Southern states in seceding from the Union as Civil War engulfed the country.
+But the political and social climate in America was unsettling, and Alabama soon joined other Southern states in seceding from the Union as Civil War engulfed the country.
 The school stayed true to its mission and remained open during the War despite financial and leadership challenges.
 Its founder, Dr. Joseph Henry Johnson, left for a time to serve as a volunteer.

 Upon his return, his brother-in-law, Reuben Asbury, who served as the school’s first steward, managing the struggling finances of the new venture, volunteered for service.
 He was promptly captured by Union troops and spent more than a year imprisoned in a dark cell.
 Upon release, the darkness and a vitamin deficiency had left him visually impaired.
 But Asbury grew more concerned about “those who are trapped in perpetual darkness.”

-After the War, he approached Dr. Johnson about starting a school for blind persons, and in February, 1867, the Reconstruction-era Alabama Legislature passed an act establishing a school for the blind, but made no financial provisions for the new class.
+After the War, he approached Dr. Johnson about starting a school for blind persons, and in February, 1867, the Reconstruction-era Alabama Legislature passed an act establishing a school for the blind, but made no financial provisions for the new school.
 Johnson and Asbury opened the school anyway, using meager funds from their school for the deaf until financial resources were made available from the Legislature in 1870.
-Though he had limited vision, Asbury traveled the state on horseback to enroll new students in the “Academy” for the Blind which would focus on vocational training and academics.
+Though he had limited vision, Asbury traveled the state on horseback to enroll new students in the “Academy” for the Blind, which would focus on vocational training and academics.
 Asbury’s school continued to grow and in 1888, Dr. Johnson and the AIDB Board of Trustees secured land just east of the school for the deaf campus and established the Alabama School for the Blind campus.

 Alabama Institute for Deaf and Blind is established by Dr. Joseph Henry Johnson in the old East Alabama Masonic Female Institute building on South Street in Talladega.
 His brother, Seaborn, is among 21 deaf students served the first year.